Aneedalie/Website/README.md

 Technology
 --
 The technology section includes software and hardware projects.
-This includes but are not limited to games, apps, and hardward hacks.
+This includes but are not limited to games, apps, and hardware hacks.

 Goals
 --
-Using HTML, CSS, JavaScript, PHP, and SQL.
+Using HTML, CSS, Javascript, PHP?
-Want to implement LAMP stack (Linux, Apache, MySQL, and PHP) To include:
+To include:
 - parallax scrolling
 - responsive design

-- three line diary that includes location, weather, and what you’re doing at the time
+Things to think about:
-- 500px api to header image of website
+- adding a backend to do fancier things
-- portfolio section that allows dropdowns for more detail on work (for people who casually want to look at them, it won't crowd the interface but it'll allow people to read more about the project if they want to)
+- google analytics